 5. Educating Your Team on Stop-Loss Mechanisms

-In a high-frequency trading operation, every team member must understand how stop-loss orders work and how they fit into the overall trading strategy.
-This includes traders, risk managers, IT staff, and compliance officers.
+In a high-frequency trading environment, every team member must understand how stop-loss orders work and how they fit into the overall trading strategy.
+This includes traders, risk managers, IT professionals, and compliance officers.

 Ensuring the entire team is well-versed in stop-loss mechanisms can help prevent costly mistakes and ensure the trading strategy is executed smoothly and effectively.